mengwanguc/gpufs/ffcv/README.md

 1. Install all depedencies

-   To install gpufs(detection files), pytorch, and torchvision
+   To install gpufs contained ffcv folder. and others depedencies.

    Need doing all step on https://github.com/mengwanguc/gpufs#readme until you done clone gpufs repository.